 - Grey / white socks / stockings

-- Black shoes without any logos *
+- Black shoes without any logos.
+Canvas shoes are not permitted. *

 Please note that infringements of the uniform code that cannot be rectified immediately may result in a pupil being sent home. (* please see below links for a more detailed pictorial guide)